Cubelaster/ReFilter/README.md

 }
 ```

-Finally, how it all looks inside the service:
+Finally, <a id="real-life-projection-example"></a>real life example of how it all looks inside the service:

 ```cs
     // PagedResult is always the ReFilter result but you can return anything from your method